mattsemar/dsp-personal-logistics/readme.md

 Click the `Install with Mod Manager` link above.
 Make sure dependencies are installed, when prompted

 ## Changelog

+#### v2.3.0
+Feature: added numerical indicators to Requests window icons to make it easier to tell what is requested/banned at a glance

 #### v2.2.1
 Bugfix: fixed issue where item icons would not appear in the recycle area (Thanks Speedy on Discord for report)